kylefernandadams/jruby-cmis/README.md

 props = { CMIS::PropertyIds::OBJECT_TYPE_ID => "cmis:document", CMIS::PropertyIds::NAME => "cmis_logo.png" }
 id = root.create_document(props, content_stream, CMIS::VersioningState::MAJOR)
 doc = @session.get_object(id)
+puts doc.name
 ```

+Note: When you create a docuemtn it will return an actual Java OpenCMIS Document object.
+That means you have access to everything it provides.
+The JavaDoc can be found here: http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/Document.html

 #### Download a document to your local disc